blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### `dv.span(text)`

-Renders arbitrary text in a span (no padding above/below, unlike a paragraph).
+Render arbitrary text in a span (no padding above/below, unlike a paragraph).

 ```js
 dv.span("This is some text");